FAQ (Frequently Asked Questions)

 Where and how do I sign up and pay my utilities?

-In private apartments either the real estate agent will give you utility information or there will be a plastic bag attached to the door or mailbox that has sign up information in it.
-To pay for utilities, either sign up for automatic withdrawal from your bank account or take the bill to the convenience store to pay with cash.
+In private apartments either the real estate agent will give you utility information or there will be a plastic bag attached to the door or mailbox that has sign-up information in it.
+To pay for utilities, either sign up for automatic withdrawal from your bank account or take the bill to the convenience store to pay in cash.

 How do I move my belongings to the new place?

 For those with only a few bags, it is best to take a train or taxi to your new residence.
 If you have extra luggage or furniture, you might consider hiring movers.
 The costs of hiring a mover depends on the amount of luggage, distance, and which floor you live on.
 You can expect to pay about ¥15,000 - ¥30,000.
 This service generally includes carrying your belongings into the van, transporting them to your new residence, and setting them in your place of preference in the room.

 What should I do with my residence card and National Health Insurance after I move?

 Visit the ward or city office of your new residence.
 First, update your new address on your residence card and then head over to the health insurance desk and update your card.
 Health insurance cost varies per city/ward and they will adjust any overpaid or underpaid premiums.
 See the TUJ International Student Handbook for more information about this process.

 Where and how do I change my mailing address?

 Visit the post office near your new residence and fill out a change-of-address form.
 Be sure to also update your billing statements and information for your cell phone, bank, and credit cards.
 Lastly, do not forget to update your new address in Self-Service Banner.